-This function operates the fan(s) to circulate cold air only.
-Make sure the temperature control is at 0°C and that no heat is applied.
+This function operates the fan to circulate cold air only.
+No heat is applied.
 This enables small items such as desserts, cream cakes and pieces of meat, fish and poultry to be defrosted.

-Defrosting in this way speeds up the process and protects the food from contamination.
+Defrosting in this way speeds up the process and protects the food from flies.
 Pieces of meat, fish and poultry should be placed on a rack, over a tray to catch any drips.
 Be sure to wash the rack and tray after defrosting.

 Defrost with the oven door closed.

-Defrosting should not be carried out in a warm oven.
-Large items, such as whole chickens and meat roasts should not be defrosted in this way.
+Large items, such as whole chickens and joints should not be defrosted in this way.
 We recommend this be carried out in a refrigerator.